onurusluca/onurs-movies/README.md

-# onurs-movies
+# Onur's Movies
 A simple app for searching IMDB movies.
-Uses axios to get data from OMDb Api with built-in express server and ejs.
+Uses axios to get data from OMDb Api with built-in Express server and EJS.